ganeshkbhat/numericalarrays/README.md

 ### INDEVELOPMENT - DO NOT INSTALL

-The version 0.0.2 will start having the actual usable ndarrays which is a numpy like module
+The version 0.0.2 will start having the actual usable ndarrays which is a python numpy like module